harshithabhargavi/RansomewareDetection/README.md

 🤝 Contribution

 Contributions are welcome!

-Feel free to fork, open issues, or submit pull requests.
+Fork the repo

+Open an issue

+Submit a pull request